Does Pet Insurance Cover Spaying and Neutering?

 How Does Pet Insurance Work for Spaying and Neutering?

 Most pet insurance plans don't cover routine spaying and neutering since these are elective preventive procedures.
-However, standard policies may provide coverage for spay or neuter surgeries when they become medically necessary, such as emergency spaying for life-threatening pyometra.
-Coverage applies as long as the medical condition requiring the procedure wasn't pre-existing when you bought your policy.
+But your policy will cover spay or neuter surgeries when they become medically necessary, like emergency spaying for life-threatening pyometra (a serious uterine infection).
+You're covered as long as the medical condition wasn't pre-existing when you bought your policy.

 Pet insurance companies offer wellness plans as optional add-ons that may include spaying and neutering coverage, along with other routine care services.
-Wellness plans provide immediate coverage without deductibles upon enrollment.
+Wellness plans provide immediate coverage without deductibles that apply to your standard accident and illness policy, though some providers may have waiting periods for certain procedures.

 Compare Insurance Rates